Li-Xinqi/Single_Cell_BALL_MRD/README.md

 - The Non-leukemic/leukemic cell classifier was trained by a classical binary logistic regression to distinguish non-leukemic and leukemic cells in B-ALL samples.

-**Notes**: Codes for the two classifiers are in the folder "Codes", and the trained models are in the folder "Data".
+**Notes:** Codes for the two classifiers are in the folder "Codes", and the trained models are in the folder "Data".

 #### R packages and versions